flightjs/generator-flight/README.md

 This is the recommended approach because the moment your unit tests start failing, you'll be notified in the terminal.

-To run your unit tests just once (for CI), you can simply run:
+To run your unit tests just once in PhantomJS (for CI), you must install PhantomJS and the run:

 ```
 npm test